hackerschoice/dsniff/README.md

 ```

 The reason why I prefer dsniff over most others:
-1. The results give a quick overview who/where SSL/SSH is used.
+1. The results give a quick overview who/where SSL/SSH is being used.
-1. It logs Cookies.
+1. It logs Cookies and Session IDs.
 1. It shows plaintext HTTP `Location: ` redirects to HTTPS.
 1. It shows WireGuard or SSH on non-default ports (like port 31337).
 Those tend to be worthy admins.